THE PRODUCT IS FDA CLEARED AND IN CLINICAL PHASE

-The goal of EndoDrill® Model X is to be able to – for the first time – harvest the same solid core biopsies collected with rigid needle instruments when diagnosing breast and prostate cancer.
+The goal of EndoDrill® is to be able to – for the first time – harvest the same solid core biopsies collected with rigid needle instruments when diagnosing breast and prostate cancer.
 For these more easily accessible organs, samples are taken by inserting a needle from outside the body into the target area (called a percutaneous biopsy), unlike endoscopic sampling, which takes place with long, flexible needle instruments that are inserted via natural body openings like the mouth.
 For sample collection from the breast and prostate, development over the years has gone from cell samples with fine needles to histological core biopsies with coarser needles.
 A large and intact piece of tissue sample provides more information and opens up a variety of possibilities in personalised treatment for some of the most serious forms of cancer.

 Today’s EUS needle instruments are inserted into the tumour with a repeated stabbing motion, and daubs of cells and tissue fragments adhere to the tip of the needle.
 Because of the manual method and the generally low sample quality, experienced endoscopists are required for the sampling and skilled pathologists are needed for the evaluation.

-EndoDrill® Model X will simplify the entire diagnostic process for some of the most troublesome forms of cancer.
-With a high-quality core biopsy right from the first examination, the goal of a complete treatment-determining diagnosis is achieved immediately, and resource-intensive methods and the need for repeated sampling are avoided.
+EndoDrill® will simplify the entire diagnostic process for some of the most troublesome forms of cancer.
+With a high-quality core biopsy right from the first examination, the goal of a complete treatment-determining diagnosis is achieved immediately.
+Consequently, resource-intensive methods and the need for repeated sampling are avoided.
 Instead of manual sampling with a stabbing motion, samples are taken with the help of electric high-speed drilling.
 With a flexible rotating cylinder, the endoscopist cuts out fine samples, while maintaining tissue architecture under high precision.
 Early and complete diagnosis makes it possible to apply the right treatment, such as tumour surgery, immediately.
 This, in turn, can both save lives and save healthcare resources.